-- A "departure horizontal geometry" distribution, used in horizontal interpolations (beginning of routine FPOSHOR). - A "arrival horizontal geometry" distribution, used in calculations done after horizontal interpolations: calculations done in part 5 of FPOSHOR, readings and writings on FULL-POS buffers, writings on post-processing file.
+- A "departure horizontal geometry" distribution, used in horizontal interpolations. - A "arrival horizontal geometry" distribution, used in calculations done after horizontal interpolations.

 In the departure (resp. arrival) horizontal geometry distribution, each processor has NFPRGPL_DEP (resp.
 NFPRGPL) points to process.
 NFPRGPL_DEP may be significantly processor dependent.
 NFPRGPL is slightly processor dependent (with very small variations).
 The maximum value of NFPRGPL_DEP (resp.
-NFPRGPL) is NFPRGPLX_DEP (resp.
+NFPRGPL) is NFPRGPL_DEP (resp.
 NFPRGPLX).
 For one given processor, the NFPRGPL_DEP (resp.
 NFPRGPL) points are divided into NFPBLOCS_DEP (resp.
 NFPBLOCS) packets of length NFPROMA_DEP (resp.
 NFPROMA).
 NFPROMA_DEP and NFPROMA are identical for all processors.

 If NFPDISTRIB=0, the arrival horizontal geometry distribution is set equal to the departure horizontal geometry distribution.
 For example NFPRGPL=NFPRGPL_DEP, NFPROMA=NFPROMA_DEP.
 Such configuration is always used when the arrival horizontal geometry is identical to the departure horizontal geometry.

 If NFPDISTRIB=1 or 2, the arrival horizontal geometry distribution is set different from the departure horizontal geometry distribution.
 The variation of NFPRGPL between each processor is minimized to ensure a good load balance.
 If there is one domain (NFPDOM=1), data of the NFPRGPG-arrays are dispatched first in the processor number 1, then in the processor number 2, etc...
 For example if NFPRGPG=64 and NPROC=2, NFPRGPL will be equal to 32 for both processors, NFPRGPG-arrays indices number 1 to 32 (resp.
 33 to 64) will be treated by processor 1 (resp. processor 2).
 If there are several domains, such distribution is done first for the first domain, then for the second domain, etc.., so each processor has a subset of points of all domains.
-NFPDISTRIB=1 or 2 is recommended if the arrival horizontal geometry is significantly different from the departure horizontal geometry (cases where the load balance can be not good in the departure horizontal geometry distribution); NFPDISTRIB>=1 is compulsory when the arrival horizontal geometry is different from the departure one and when some SURFEX surface fields are post-processed.
+NFPDISTRIB=1 or 2 is recommended if the arrival horizontal geometry is significantly different from the departure horizontal geometry (cases where the load balance can be not good in the departure horizontal geometry from the arrival horizontal geometry is different from the departure one and when some SURFEX surface fields are post-processed.